mohe2015/async-zero-cost-templating/README.md

 cargo rustc --package async-zero-cost-templating --test variable --profile=check -- -Zunpretty=expanded
 ```

-Use rust-analyzer's expand macro feature to find out why it is broken
+Use rust-analyzer's expand macro feature to find out why it is broken.

+/*ERROR*/ in the expanded code is a compile error that should be shown above